Kansas City Financial Elder Abuse Attorney

 Talk to your loved ones about not trusting new friends or employees who try to convince them to give up money or sensitive information.
 If your loved one isn’t of sound mind, hire an attorney to file the correct paperwork to safeguard his or her assets against fraud.

-At Fowler Pickert Eisenmenger, LLC, we understand finance law and commit our resources to securing compensation for seniors who are financially abused.
+At Fowler Pickert Eisenmenger Norfleet, we understand finance law and commit our resources to securing compensation for seniors who are financially abused.
 We have experience representing victims of financial elder abuse in Missouri and Kansas, and we know how to stand up against injustice in court.
 Contact us for a free consultation concerning your loved one’s financial security.